hyperpixel34/aerothemeplasma/INSTALL.md

 1. Apply the Global Theme after installing everything.
 Make sure to restart KDE Plasma and KWin as well, by restarting your session.
 2. On a fresh KDE install, **remove** the default panel and add the "AeroThemePlasma Taskbar" panel using Edit mode.
 You can also manually configure the panel for a finer setup.
 3. Right click on the desktop and open "Desktop and Wallpaper", and select "Desktop (Win7)" under Layout, and apply the changes.
-4. Disable the following entries in the system tray settings:

-   - Power and Battery
-   - Networks
-   - Keyboard Layout
-   - Audio Volume

-   And enable the following entries:

-   - Battery
-   - Network Management
-   - Sound Mixer

-5. When updating KDE Plasma, usually through a full system upgrade, recompiling KWin effects and the DefaultToolTip component is necessary.
+4. When updating KDE Plasma, usually through a full system upgrade, recompiling KWin effects and the DefaultToolTip component is necessary.
-6. In System Settings -> Colors & Themes -> Colors, set "Accent color from color scheme"
+5. In System Settings -> Colors & Themes -> Colors, set "Accent color from color scheme"
-7. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
+6. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
-8. In System Settings -> Keyboard -> Shortcuts, under KWin, disable the "Peek at Desktop" shortcut, and remap the "MinimizeAll" to Meta+D
+7. In System Settings -> Keyboard -> Shortcuts, under KWin, disable the "Peek at Desktop" shortcut, and remap the "MinimizeAll" to Meta+D
-9. In System Settings -> Colors & Themes -> Cursors -> Configure Launch Feedback, set Cursor feedback to "None"
+8. In System Settings -> Colors & Themes -> Cursors -> Configure Launch Feedback, set Cursor feedback to "None"
-10. In System Settings -> Fonts, configure the fonts as shown here:
+9. In System Settings -> Fonts, configure the fonts as shown here:

 <img src="screenshots/fontconfig.png">